veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 The Health and Safety Tracker is designed to monitor and manage the health and safety conditions within a workplace.

 Core features and functionalities
-* Employee health status monitoring: service employees can report their health status, which management can monitor in real-time.
+* Employee health status monitoring - Service employees can report their health status, which management can monitor in real-time.
-* Safety compliance tracking: the service tracks safety compliance across different departments, ensuring that all safety protocols are being followed.
+* Safety compliance tracking - The service tracks safety compliance across different departments, ensuring that all safety protocols are being followed.
-* Incident reporting and management: employees can report safety incidents, and the service facilitates the management and resolution of these incidents.
+* Incident reporting and management - Employees can report safety incidents, and the service facilitates the management and resolution of these incidents.
-* Notifications and alerts: service notifications and alerts are sent to employees and management regarding any health and safety updates or incidents.
+* Notifications and alerts - Service notifications and alerts are sent to employees and management regarding any health and safety updates or incidents.

 #### Implementation Using Veracity Platform API
 The implementation of the Health and Safety Tracker leverages various endpoints and functionalities provided by the Veracity Platform.
 See some key aspects of the implementation below.